Fall

 Opt for light therapy

-If your schedule does not allow it, you can always opt for a light therapy lamp.
-Light therapy consists of daily exposure to a white artificial light, called "broad spectrum", which imitates the sun.
-This technique allows us to reset our internal biological clock.
-To learn more about this subject, I invite you to read this very interesting article of Health Passport on the benefits of the luminotherapy.
+If your schedule doesn't allow it, you can always opt for a light therapy lamp.
+Light therapy involves daily exposure to artificial white light, known as "broad-spectrum" light, which mimics that of the sun.
+In a way, this technique resets our internal biological clock.
+To find out more on this subject, I invite you to read this very interesting Passeport Santé article on the benefits of light therapy.

-Tip #2: To reduce symptoms of SAD, recharge your batteries
+Tip #2: To reduce symptoms of SAD, recharge your energy levels

 Sophrology is indeed very interesting for its impact on our hormones.
 It allows in particular :

-Sophrology techniques, based on breathing, relaxation exercises and positive visualizations, induce a combined relaxation of the mind and body.
-Regular practice allows our brain to better regulate hormone secretion and positively impact SAD-related disorders.
+Sophrology techniques, based in particular on breathing, relaxation exercises and positive visualization, induce a combined relaxation of mind and body.
+Regular practice enables our brains to better regulate hormone secretion and positively impact SAD-related disorders.

-And the icing on the cake, your skin reveals a new radiance thanks to the concentrated serum contained in the SOPHRO MASQUE® care-mask :).
+And to top it all off, your skin will reveal a new radiance thanks to the concentrated serum contained in the SOPHRO MASQUE® treatment mask :).

 Tip #3: To fight SAD, consider your diet